School of Indigenous Studies

 Gnalla Moorditj Bullargar – We are strong together

 The School of Indigenous Studies student office provides a home for all Aboriginal and Torres Strait Islander students on campus.
-We aim to foster social interaction on campus and enable students to develop a sense of Aboriginal identity and community at UWA.
+We foster social interaction on campus and enable students to develop a sense of Aboriginal identity and community at UWA.

 We can provide you with: